skypjack/entt/README.md

 Covering all possible cases would require a treaty and not a simple README file, but I'm confident that anyone reading this section also knows what it's about and can use `EnTT` from a `CMake` project without problems.

+## Natvis support

+When using `CMake`, just enable the option `ENTT_INCLUDE_NATVIS` and enjoy it.<br/>
+Otherwise, most of the tools are covered via Natvis and all files can be found in the `natvis` directory, divided by module.<br/>
+If you spot errors or have suggestions, any contribution is welcome!

 ## Packaging Tools